-Support sustainable businesses

-- Shop at small, locally owned businesses. - Support businesses that have transparent and sustainable practices. - Talk to your children about sustainability and how we can all be more sustainable in our daily lives - including our purchases and businesses we support.

-- Mentor a young person to support them in their studies and careers. - Encourage the young people in your life to gain job experience and skills development in line with the climate economy such as in renewable energy. - Advocate for factors critical to strengthening the climate action workforce, like a livable wage, unions, and safe workplace conditions.

-explore opportunities

-- Explore opportunities for a climate solutions career, a job in climate tech, sustainability, social impact, or learn more about sustainable career pathways or find training opportunities at a CEJA Workforce Hub. - Access entrepreneurship resources through the State of Illinois' Small Business Assistance Office to learn how to start a small business. - Explore opportunities for support through the

-- Access information on sustainable business practices through the Illinois Green Business Association. - Create a Disaster Preparedness Plan or Preparedness Toolkit for your business.
+Support sustainable businesses Shop at small, locally owned businesses.
+Support businesses that have transparent and sustainable practices.
+Talk to your children about sustainability and how we can all be more sustainable in our daily lives - including our purchases and businesses we support.
+Support local workers Mentor a young person to support them in their studies and careers.
+Encourage the young people in your life to gain job experience and skills development in line with the climate economy such as in renewable energy.
+Advocate for factors critical to strengthening the climate action workforce, like a livable wage, unions, and safe workplace conditions.
+Explore opportunities Explore opportunities for a climate solutions career, a job in climate tech, sustainability, social impact, or learn more about sustainable career pathways or find training opportunities at a CEJA Workforce Hub.
+Access entrepreneurship resources through the State of Illinois' Small Business Assistance Office to learn how to start a small business.
+Explore opportunities for support through the Make your business resilient Access information on sustainable business practices through the Illinois Green Business Association.
+Create a Disaster Preparedness Plan or Preparedness Toolkit for your business.

-Implementation and Actions
+4Implementation and Actions <